 We have 100% stock condition database following a five-year rolling programme to survey 20% of the stock each year.
-This will now be maintained through a regular cycle of inspection, reporting and updating, to refine the data and projections and facilitate more accurate reporting and forecasting abilities.
+Due to COVID 19 restrictions, we missed surveys for two years and additional surveys were carried out to catch up to 100% during 2024/25.
+This will be maintained through a regular cycle of inspection, reporting and updating, to refine the data and projections and facilitate more accurate reporting and forecasting abilities.
 The database includes: